jmeugniot/bsan6070/CA06/CA06-README.md

 _________________________________________________________________________________________________________________________________________________________________________________

 ### CA06 Assignment - K-Nearest Neighbor
+This assignment is looking for movie recommendations based on the selection of another movie using the K-Nearest Neighbor Algorithm.

 The assignment includes 1 data file.
 No data download necessary.
 Below is the code that you will find in the colab notebook that will connect to the needed dataset.